WyattAutomation/Train-YOLOv3-with-OpenImagesV4/README.md

 -Copy those two files to where your .data file earlier in this Tutorial is configured to look for them

 ## Download Weights for Convolutinal Layers

 -Just download this from the following link, and copy it into the root directory of yolo (/darknet): https://pjreddie.com/media/files/darknet53.conv.74

 ## Train It!

 Once all of this is complete command to train:
 ```
 ./darknet detector train cfg/head.data cfg/head.cfg darknet53.conv.74
 ```

+**If you get an error about running out of memory while it trains, you can tweak "batch=16" and "subdivisions=16", so batch is lower and subdivisions is higher.
+This will make training take longer, but in this example I let it run all night (about 6 hours) with both set to 16.
+I may not have needed to wait that long, it may have been fine after 3: I'm not sure.
+I'll reccomend with training in this guide that you test out training for about an hour, and if it hasn't stopped itself after that long (when it's working like it should, it will just keep going until you stop it), you should be good to leave it.

 **Note: If you used the above .data file example for Human head, it'd dump a .backup file into the directory that is specified by the last line in that head.data example above.
 The .backup file is the pretrained weights when you stop the training, the _100.weights _200.weights files are the weights after specific intervals.
 I've discovered that PJReddies appears to either not generate a new .weights after a very long time, or that 900 is the last before it stops making backups of the weights.
 Either way, I normally just just the .backup file as that's the farthest it got to when you stop the training.
 There are reasons to avoid over-training but I won't get into that here, just use the .backup file and if it's problematic try the others.

+Start it before you go to bed, before you go to work, whatever you want just let it do it's thing and I'd suggest not using your computer while it runs..

+..now's your chance, go live your LIFE, at least for several hours!..
+You've been behind a screen for a minute or two if you're new to this and made it this far!

 To run the demo of your weights in live video after you've stopped the training, follow the instructions for compiling yolov3 with CUDA and OpenCV, then run:
 ```
 ./darknet detector demo cfg/head.data cfg/head.cfg backup/head.backup
 ```
+Should show you a window like the one at the beginning, with a feed of your webcam and bounding boxes drawn around all detected "Human heads" or whatever you trained it to detect!!

+Have fun!

+-Gene